Mrs. Manqing Jiang

-Gabrielle is from Hungary and have been learning the violin since the age of 6, and are now studying violin Master study at the University of Stavanger.
+Gabrielle is from Hungary and have been learning the violin since the age of 6, and have finished her violin Masters degree at the University of Stavanger.
 She have also played in several youth and professional orchestras.

 She really like teaching violin and think it’s important to learn about music already in an early age, learn about how to develop skills and creativity through music.